-3. The transmission system operator or the national regulatory authority, as relevant, may review the levels of multipliers on an annual basis.
-Where a necessity to change the level of multipliers is identified as a result of such review, Article 28(2) to (4) shall apply, mutatis mutandis.

-- 4. Where seasonal factors are applied, the arithmetic mean over the gas year of the product of the multiplier applicable for the respective standard capacity product and the relevant seasonal factor shall be: - (a) where the level of multipliers is as set out in paragraph 1, within the same range as for the level of the respective multipliers; - (b) where the level of multipliers is as set out in paragraph 2, no more than the level of the respective multipliers.
+- 3. The transmission system operator or the national regulatory authority, as relevant, may review the levels of multipliers on an annual basis.
+Where a necessity to change the level of multipliers is identified as a result of such review, Article 28(2) to (4) shall apply, mutatis mutandis. - 4.
+Where seasonal factors are applied, the arithmetic mean over the gas year of the product of the multiplier applicable for the respective standard capacity product and the relevant seasonal factor shall be no less than 0.5 and no more than 1.5.: - (a) where the level of multipliers is as set out in paragraph 1, within the same range as for the level of the respective multipliers; - 4.(b) where the level of multipliers is as set out in paragraph 2, no more than the level of the respective multipliers.